Sebastian-/Design-Patterns/README.md

         * Each family/category of objects must also implement a common interface.
 This ensures that a client of the factory will be decoupled from the underlying concrete objects.
     * Essentially an extended version of the factory method pattern.
 It ties together the creation of related objects through the use of multiple factory methods in a single object.
     * Abstract factory objects are used by clients to instantiate the objects they require.
 This differs from the factory method pattern, where subclasses implement and use the factory method directly.

+### Singleton Pattern

+* Definition - The singleton pattern ensures a class has only one instance, and provides a global point of access to it.
+* This pattern is useful in providing a single point of control for a resource.
+It can be used to contain some global state, or act as a controller for some other subsystem (eg. a pool of threads or network connections).
+* Implementation details
+    * The class' constructor is private.
+This ensures that the class cannot be instantiated from the outside.
+    * The class contains a private field of its own type to which it assigns a single instance of itself.
+    * Access to the singleton is managed by a globally available method (in Java this is a static method) which instantiates the object if it hasn't already been created.
+    * Potential Problems - see sample implementation for more details
+        * When instantiating the singleton through its access method, some scenarios involving multiple threads can lead to creating more than one singleton object.
+            * If performance isn't critical (i.e. the singleton is not accessed often), mark the method used to access the singleton as `synchronized`.
+The synchronized keyword ensures that only a single thread can access a method at one time.
+This can decrease performance by a factor of 100 in some cases.
+            * If the singleton object is always used and is not expensive to create, simply instantiate it from the very beginning.
+            * Double-checked locking is a middle-ground between the previous two solutions.
+It allows for lazy instantiation of the object, but does incur some overhead by synchronizing the instantiation of the object on the first time through.
+The features required for this strategy are not available in Java 1.4 or earlier.
+            * The preferred thread-safe solution is to use a strategy called [Initialization on Demand Holder Idiom](https://en.wikipedia.org/wiki/Initialization-on-demand_holder_idiom).
+This strategy can fail if the instantiation of the singleton is not guaranteed to succeed.
+        * In very early versions of Java (< 1.2) singletons would be garbage collected unless an outside referrence to them was maintained.

 ## Sources